Courses, Tutorials, and Academic Advising

 - A course on Website Development for CS Majors

 - A course on Web Systems for CS Majors

-- This is a semester length course for computer science students (undergraduate or graduate) on client and server side web development, server architectures, and networking.
-It assumes previous courses on web development and software engineering.
+- This was a semester length course for computer science students (undergraduate or graduate) on client and server side web development, server architectures, and networking.
+It assumed a previous courses on web development and software engineering.

 - A Course on Broadband Networking

 - A fairly complete set of notes for a second course in wired networking.
 Covering networking concepts, tunnels and VPNs, MPLS, data center networking, software defined networks, network simulation, queueing theory, switch architectures, and quality of service.
 Applies concepts to current trends in networking, uses Python based simulations (code included), relates material to various standards and current implementations.
 As I taught this course for the second time the students told me that they preferred written notes over power point slides.
 Hence as the course progressed more effort was allocated to writing up these notes.
 I will update these notes as questions and comments come up.
 You can send your questions and comments to Dr. B. Updated in 2016.

 - Modern Network Design with Python (Graduate Course)